adityatyagi/flutter-tutorial-notes/README.md

 **flutter_platform_widgets** helps to create platform specific UI without having to duplicate the code.
 You'll be using classes like: `PlatformScaffold`, `PlatformAppBar`, `PlatformText` instead of `Scaffold`, `AppBar`, etc.

+***
+# Flutter (Tutorial #2)
+Even though flutter lies in the HYBRID APP DEVELOPMENT category, it is a better alternative than react native, Cordova/Ionic and Xamarin.

+The main issues with them is that they need a BRIDGE between your code and the mobile OS and thus that hampers the performance of the app which is well below the performance of the native app.

+Using 3rd party libraries and components with apps developed using these can be very problematic.

+## WHY FLUTTER?
+Flutter compiles to native.
+Therefore it provides excellent perforamance.
+Types of compilation - JIT, AOT
+Fast Development framework
+Single code-base for iOS and Android
+No bridges between your code base and the OS of the mobile

+Flutter is developed using a strongly typed language called "Dart".